SoraSwmpai/music-player/README.md

 2. Touch controls work on mobile devices
 3. Audio autoplay may be restricted on mobile (user interaction required)

+---

+## 🖼️ Customization & Screenshots

+- Add your own screenshots or GIFs to highlight features and UI.
+- Update colors and styles in `styles.css` to match your preferences.

+---

+## 🌐 Deployment

+Deploy your Expense Tracker easily using **GitHub Pages**, **Netlify**, or **Vercel** for free.

+---

+## 🤝 Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests to improve the app.

+---

 ## 📄 License

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.